 Several schools in the United States offer Chinese studies programs.
 While many schools have distance education courses, it may be hard to find a degree or certificate that's offered completely online.
 This article examines a few online options for studying Chinese.
-Schools offering Communications degrees can also be found in these popular choices.

 Learning Chinese Online

 Some Chinese degree and certificate programs are designed for beginners, while others are designed to help advanced students improve their Chinese speaking skills.
 The goal of most of these programs is to teach students about the language and culture of China.
 Other programs exist to prepare students for work as Chinese language instructors.
 The following institutions are examples of opportunities to learn Chinese online.

 |Prerequisites||High school diploma; previous experience in Chinese preferred|

 |Degree Fields||Chinese, Intercultural Studies, Translation, Global Economics & Modern Languages|